-Secure Our City, Inc., which designs, delivers, and supports customized physical security solutions, recently employed 3DEZ Simulator to develop a proof of concept for a COVID-19 testing site at a university.
-Secure Our City scanned and digitally documented more than 30 IT rooms across four campuses around the state.
-The client was impressed with the work and plans to include 3D digital blueprints as part of its requirements in the future.
-“Since the proof of concept and adoption, we have standardized on 3D digital blueprints and 3D design as part of our offering to all of our clients,” said Geva Barash, Founder and CEO of Secure Our City.
+Secure Our City, Inc., which designs, delivers, and supports customized physical security solutions, recently employed the 3DEZ Simulator to develop a proof of concept for a COVID-19 testing site at a university.
+Secure Our City scanned and digitally documented more than 30 IT rooms across four campuses spread throughout the state.
+The project was a complete success and revolutionized the company’s operations.
+“Since the proof of concept and adoption, we have standardized 3D digital blueprints and 3D design as part of our offering to all of our clients,” said Geva Barash, Founder and CEO of Secure Our City.
 “It was very impressive how quickly the on-site 3D scan process went.
 We planned for two days and completed the process a half-day early.
 We definitely see the benefits of using this technology, and fully expect it to be the standard in the next two to three years.”

 Senior Manager, Solutions Strategy Planning for 3D Digital Solutions, Hitachi America, Ltd.